 The provision of public services is the provision of essential services financed and administered by the government for the benefit of the citizens through statutory acts.
 Public services are generally provided to ensure that citizens have access to basic necessities such as health care, education, public transportation, public safety, and social services.
 Meeting the needs of users and achieving satisfaction with public services is understood as a continuous process that requires constant attention in order to effectively manage public sector institutions.
-State companies that provide services are responsible for their provision and quality, so it is especially relevant to discuss the improvement and possibilities of public service provision, as Lithuanian institutions are legally responsible for the provision and quality of public services.
+State companies that provide services are responsible for their provision and quality, so it is especially relevant to discuss the improvement and possibilities of public services.
 In order to satisfy public services, and in order for them to satisfy the needs of customers, it is necessary to improve public services, try to satisfy the wishes of each customer and take into account the customer.